SeucheAchat9115/Vision3D/README.md

 **Vision3D** is a modular, PyTorch-native codebase for 3D object detection, designed for autonomous driving and robotics.
 Built as a clean alternative to overly complex frameworks (like MMDet3D), it prioritizes readability, community maintainability, and seamless integration with modern tools.

 **Core Technical Stack:**
+* **Environment Management:** Using uv to manage python dependencies and environments.
+* **Code Checks:** Code quality standards with ruff, mypy in pre-commit hooks and github actions.
+* **Testing:** Pytest testing using unit, smoke and integration tests.
 * **Deep Learning:** Pure PyTorch (No custom CUDA/C++ extensions).
 * **Training Engine:** PyTorch Lightning.
 * **Configuration:** Hydra with strictly typed Python Dataclasses.